The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 Please note that carcases must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 General provisions are as follows:

 For more information please see 'Fallen stock & the disposal of animal by-products'.

-For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association on 01582 831919.
+For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association.

 Department for Environment, Food and Rural Affairs (defra) codes of practice are available by telephoning 03459 335577 and further information on on-farm killing and slaughter can be found on the GOV.UK website.